A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 This post is for all those travelers who are wondering whether they need to get insurance for their trip.
 I could go straight to be point and just say that yes, you do.
 But I thought I’d instead break down all the reasons why you do, even when your budget is limited.

-You see, backpacking is a lot of fun.
+You see, traveling, and even backpacking, is a lot of fun.
 I have done my great deal of it.
 But sure enough, whether I go backpacking or on a more comfortable trip, I always make sure to get a good insurance before stepping out the door.

-Yet, I have noticed that there is a dangerous trend in the backpackers’ community, whereby many believe that getting a good backpacking insurance isn’t necessary, and that you are not a real backpacker (but rather, an unsuccessful one) if you do.
+Yet, I have noticed that there is a dangerous trend in the travelers’ community (and especially among backpackers on a budget), whereby many believe that getting a good backpacking insurance isn’t necessary, and that you are not a real backpacker (but rather, an unsuccessful one) if you do.

-This line of reasoning is simply irresponsible, if you ask me.
-So here I am explaining what a backpacker travel insurance is for, and the reasons why need it.
+This line of reasoning is simply irresponsible.
+This post will explain what a backpacker travel insurance is for, and the reasons why you need it.

 What Is A Backpacker Travel Insurance For?

-A backpacker insurance is an essential item for a trip overseas, one you can’t really see until you have to use it.
+A backpacker insurance is an essential item for a trip overseas, one you realize you need when you have to use it.
 It’s not an actual object, but the kind of thing you buy hoping you’ll never really need to use it.

 It pretty much means hoping for good luck while at the same time knowing that, should something happen – whether you get robbed; you have a family emergency and need to fly home; you get sick and need to be hospitalized; or you have an accident while walking the Inca Trail to Machu Picchu – you have a net of protection and don’t have to shell out thousands of dollars to get help.

-Nowadays, many companies offer backpacker insurance, and picking the right one is easier said than done.
-You need to research and questions before deciding which one to buy.
+Nowadays, many companies offer travel insurance, and picking the right one is easier said than done.
+You need to research and ask questions before deciding which one to buy.

-GOOD TO KNOW: I use SafetyWing and find it to be an excellent backpacking insurance.
+I now use Heymondo and find it to be an excellent travel insurance.

-TIP: Whichever backpacker travel insurance cover you decide to get, make it a point to read and understand all the conditions of the policy before buying it.
+Whichever backpacker travel insurance cover you decide to get, make it a point to read and understand all the conditions of the policy before buying it.
 I suggest calling the company, browsing the site, and even enquiring with a reliable travel agent who, selling several insurance policies along with tour packages, is bound to be knowledgeable on the subject.
+A while back Allianz denied my claim for some medical expenses in Peru as they claimed it was a business trip – go and explain them that you are a travel blogger!

 What to look for in a travel insurance